 We facilitate the transfer of the best scientific knowledge available to the core of marine research policy.
 This is done by interacting directly with decision makers, and steering discussions between scientists and policy makers on a certain topic.
 We represent the European marine scientific community in different events and our network is our primary pool of experts.

 The European Marine Board's collaborations reach far beyond its membership, bringing together a diversity of partners and stakeholders from the marine and maritime communities, European networks, as well as policy and decision makers.
-Our stakeholders include our members (representing around 10,000 scientists and technical staff), partner European and international networks, policymakers, strategy developers and programme managers at national, European and international level, as well as the marine and maritime science community at large.
+Our stakeholders include our members (representing over 10,000 scientists and technical staff), partner European and international networks, policymakers, strategy developers and programme managers at national, European and international level, as well as the marine and maritime science community at large.